naotoyamaguchi/Hapi-routeConfig/README.md

 ### handler
 ---
-Finally, the `handler` method of your route will be using a function where the logic of your HTTP call is defined.
+The `handler` method of your route will be using a function where the logic of your HTTP call is defined.
 The function takes in two parameters: `request`, and `reply`.

 - The `request` parameter is an object with details about the end user's request, such as path parameters, an associated payload, authentication information, headers, etc.